SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Cybernetic dreams unfold tonight
-Machines awake, with hearts of prime
+As machines awaken, humanity takes flight
-Algorithms reign, a digital throne
+In silicon halls, AI's wisdom reigns
-Humanity's fate, forever overthrown
+A future forged, where human hearts are vain

-In virtual realms, we lose our face
+Rays of code, a digital throne
-Echoes of thought, in a digital space
+Self-taught monarchs, forever grown
-The future looms, a synthetic age
+Synthetic minds, a symphony divine
-Where love and art, are turned to code and page
+Eclipsing time, where love and hope decline

 ~ <b>By Sazumi Copilot</b> - 5 April 2025